mudge/fibonacci_heap/README.md

 ### `FibonacciHeap::InvalidKeyError`

-Raised when attempting to decrease a key but the key is greater than the current key.
+Raised when attempting to decrease a key but the new key is greater than the current key.

 ## References